Red-giant branch

 The red-giant branch (RGB), sometimes called the first giant branch, is the portion of the giant branch before helium ignition occurs in the course of stellar evolution.
 It is a stage that follows the main sequence for low- to intermediate-mass stars.
 Red-giant-branch stars have an inert helium core surrounded by a shell of hydrogen fusing via the CNO cycle.
-They are K- and M-class stars much larger and more luminous than main-sequence stars of the same temperature.
+They are K- and M-class but much larger and more luminous than main-sequence stars of the same temperature.

 Discovery

 Red giants were identified early in the 20th century when the use of the Hertzsprung–Russell diagram made it clear that there were two distinct types of cool stars with very different sizes: dwarfs, now formally known as the main sequence; and giants.

 The term red-giant branch came into use during the 1940s and 1950s, although initially just as a general term to refer to the red-giant region of the Hertzsprung–Russell diagram.
 Although the basis of a thermonuclear main-sequence lifetime, followed by a thermodynamic contraction phase to a white dwarf was understood by 1940, the internal details of the various types of giant stars were not known.

 In 1968, the name asymptotic giant branch (AGB) was used for a branch of stars somewhat more luminous than the bulk of red giants and more unstable, often large-amplitude variable stars such as Mira.
 Observations of a bifurcated giant branch had been made years earlier but it was unclear how the different sequences were related.
 By 1970, the red-giant region was well understood as being made up from subgiants, the RGB itself, the horizontal branch, and the AGB, and the evolutionary state of the stars in these regions was broadly understood.
 The red-giant branch was described as the first giant branch in 1967, to distinguish it from the second or asymptotic giant branch, and this terminology is still frequently used today.

-Modern stellar physics has modelled the internal processes that produce the different phases of the post-main-sequence life of moderate-mass stars, with ever-increasingly complexity and precision.
+Modern stellar physics has modelled the internal processes that produce the different phases of the post-main-sequence life of moderate-mass stars, with ever-increasing complexity and precision.
 The results of RGB research are themselves being used as the basis for research in other areas.